waimea-snoble/200DTD-Assesment/docs/Development.md

 Today I validated all of my code

+These are the errors in my index page

 ![index code validation before](images/code-valadation-index.png)

+I fixed all of the errors

 ![index code validation after](images/code-validation-after.png)

+This is the error in my task list page

 ![task list code validation before](images/code-validation-task-list.png)

+I fixed the error

 ![task list code validation after](images/code-validation-after.png)

+these are the errors in my email form

 ![email form code validation before](images/code-validation-email-form.png)

+I fixed all of the errors

 ![email form code validation after](images/code-validation-after.png)

+these are the errors in my user details form

 ![user details form code validation before](images/code-validation-user-details-form.png)

+I fixed all of the errors

 ![user details form code validation after](images/code-validation-after.png)

+This is the error in my admin login form

 ![admin login form code validation before](images/code-validation-admin-login-form.png)

+I fixed the error

 ![admin login form code validation after](images/code-validation-after.png)

+These are the errors in my admin index page

 ![index admin code validation before](images/code-validation-index-admin.png)

+I fixed all of the errors

 ![index admin code validation after](images/code-validation-after.png)

-I did not have any errors on this page
+I did not have any errors on admin task list page

 ![admin task list code validation after](images/code-validation-after.png)

-I did not have any errors on this page
+I did not have any errors on the admin people list page

 ![admin people list code validation after](images/code-validation-after.png)

+These are errors in my add task form

 ![add task form code validation before](images/code-validation-add-task-form.png)

+I fixed all of the errors

 ![add task form code validation after](images/code-validation-after.png)